 If you’re being paid by cheque in a currency that’s different from your home currency (I live in Hong Kong but all my affiliate programs are paid in US dollars), then you may want to set that pay out level higher.

 This is because the bank will charge a conversion fee on the cheque and that fee will be fairly constant – with my bank it’s a fixed fee.
-Paying a fixed fee to the bank on lots of small pay-outs will cost you more that paying the fixed fee on one bigger pay-out.
+Paying a fixed fee to the bank on lots of small pay-outs will cost you more than paying the fixed fee on one bigger pay-out.

 When will you be paid?

 Most affiliate programs will pay you between 45 and 60 days after the pay period cut-off date.
 This is to cover the product owner for the cost of refunds (you will not get commission on sales that are refunded)

 However, some will have a weekly cut off, some a monthly cut off, some a quarterly cut-off and some a half-yearly cut-off.

 So make sure you understand your pay period frequency and the length of time after the cut-off that your payments will be sent.